Bute Building

-In 1962 the Technical college became the Welsh College of Advanced Technology and in 1968 the Bute Building became the main building of the University of Wales Institute of Science and Technology.
+In 1962 the Technical college became the Welsh College of Advanced Technology and in 1968 the Bute Building became the main building of the University of Wales Institute of Science and Technology (UWIST).
 It now houses the Welsh School of Architecture and the School of Journalism, Media and Cultural Studies.
 It also contained two libraries, the Bute Library and Architecture Library.

 The UK's largest Sky Dome, an artificial sky 8 metres in diameter run by the School of Architecture and used for daylight modelling and sun-path studies, is located in the basement of the building.